ktsimpso/perseus_bug_report/README.md

 To see the bug in action run `perseus serve`.
-There are spans noting the expected behavoir.
+Then navigate directly to `http://localhost:8080/`